Academic Program at Centre College

 Workman holds a B.S. from Santa Clara University, and he earned a Ph.D. from Carnegie Mellon University.

-Karin (Kari) Young joined the faculty at Centre College in 2013 as an assistant professor of chemistry.
+Karin (Kari) Young joined the faculty at Centre College in 2013 as an assistant professor of chemistry, and was awarded tenure and promotion to associate professor in 2019.
 She was named a Centre Scholar in 2016.

 Young teaches courses in general chemistry and inorganic chemistry.
 She is particularly interested in developing meaningful laboratory exercises for students in inorganic chemistry.
 Young also teaches courses in alternative energy technology, which are inspired by her graduate work on artificial photosynthesis for solar energy applications.
 In CentreTerm 2015, Young teamed up with Professor Ellen Swanson to teach students about wind, solar, and hydroelectric power.
 The course included a visit to the Mother Ann Lee Hydroelectric Station, which generates the Renewable Energy Credits purchased by the student green fund.